 - The user is potentially liable for repair or replacement costs, which may arise due to damage or loss of the equipment.
 Such costs will be clearly defined on user signed documentation collected as part of the checkout process.

 I. USE OF PERSONAL DIGITAL DEVICES AT SCHOOL WORKSITES

 1. AUTHORIZED USERS – Current employees, students, and authorized visitors of the Richfield Public Schools may, with prior approval, use their personal digital devices for school related tasks on the District’s guest network.

 - The date when equipment is added to the District network will be recorded.

 - Personal computers or digital devices shall not be repaired, maintained, nor have other hardware changes or additions provided by District staff.

-- The school district is not liable for any damages or loss (including theft) to personal property that may result from the use of personal equipment at the school work site.
+- The District is not liable for any damages or loss (including theft) to personal property that may result from the use of personal equipment at the school work site.

-J. STAFF USE OF ELECTRONIC MAIL, VOICEMAIL, PHONE AND FAX
+J. STAFF USE OF EMAIL, VOICEMAIL, PHONE AND FAX

 1. ETIQUETTE – Individuals sending messages using District technology such as voicemail and email should keep in mind that they are perceived as a representative of the Richfield Public Schools.